-The best candidates for liposuction at our Houston plastic surgery clinic are healthy men or women with good skin elasticity (no loose skin), who have difficulty eliminating localized fatty deposits through other methods of diet or exercise.
+At our plastic surgery clinic in Houston liposuction candidates are those who are healthy men or women with good skin elasticity (no loose skin), who have difficulty eliminating localized fatty deposits through other methods of diet or exercise.
 Although this procedure reduces body fat, severely overweight patients are not typically good candidates for liposuction.
 Even those who are good candidates must remember that after undergoing their liposuction surgery, it's critical to follow a proper diet and exercise routine to maintain positive results.

 While there's no denying the efficacy of liposuction, there are certain qualifying factors that need to be met by a candidate for liposuction before they undergo the process.
 For one thing, the potential patient needs to be an adult- over the age of 18- before they begin liposuction.
 This is because of the effects it can have on the body.
 If the body is still developing when the procedure is done, it can have severe physical medical complications.
 Candidates also must be within 30% of the natural body weight for someone of their height and age.